-- Plan your sequence of courses to efficiently complete your degree.
+- Plan your sequence to efficiently progress towards graduation.

 - Explore the relationship between UNLV’s majors and your career goals.